AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 ![aem sites topic list](images/aem-presets-topic-list.png) {width="800" align="left"}

 >[!NOTE]
 >
-> When a Baseline is selected in the **Content** tab, the Topic list displays topics and their versions from the attached Baseline.<br><br>
-> The incremental publishing from the Topics list should be used only when there is no change to the structure of the map.
+> When a Baseline is selected in the **Content** tab, the Topic list displays topics and their versions from the attached Baseline.
+Alos, the incremental publishing from the Topics list should be used only when there is no change to the structure of the map.
 If there is a change in the map structure/TOC, then the entire map should be published once to update the TOC.

 **Cross map references**